DimitrivC/Final_Project/DESIGN.md

       Required: box for that content; data has to be taken from intent from Main_Activity.
   (3) If the charitiy with the highest expected utility was selected rather than inserted, there is a button she can click to direct herself to the website of the charity.
       Required: button with text "Go to the website of "insert charity name here""(xml); onClick function added to button (xml); onClick  function for button (java) containing: method for going to website of charity; finishig this activity?
 No, don't think so.
-  (4) Click a button to do the calculations again.
+  (4) Click on a button with the text "Share calculations" to share the calculation & results with other users.
+    Required:
+  (5) Click on a button with the text "Show other calculations" to see calculations shared by others via Firebase.
+    Required:
   (5) Click on button with text "Log out" to log out.
     Required: button with text "Log out" (xml); onClick for that button (xml); onClick for that button (java) containing: function to log out from Firebase & redirect to Login_Activity via intent.
 (iii) Also required: